hhirsch/steam-controller-linux/README.md

 Opting into the Steam Beta did disable the controller completely on my machine.
 However there are some users that report improvements (4).

+The connected gamepads are numbered arbitrary and some games only use the first gamepad on the machine so if you have xbox or playstation controllers connected using the steam controller will do nothing in the game even though you have set up everything as pointed out in this guide.

 See comments in [70-steam-controller-permission.rule](./70-steam-controller-permission.rule) (1)

 Tested on Manjaro 4.1.34-2